 $ denss.py -f 6lyz.out -ncs 2

-Now for lysozyme this doesn’t make sense, since 6LYZ does not have a 2-fold symmetry, but is just shown for illustration.
-By default the symmetry averaging will only be performed once, at step 3000, since by this point the particle will be mostly globular, but still early enough in the reconstruction to converge.
-To impose NCS at an alternative step, set the –ncs_steps option.
-This option takes a space-separated list of steps as well, enabling you to select multiple steps in which to apply the symmetry.
-Selecting more steps will lead to a stronger NCS restraint, but with the consequence of imposing more bias.
+Now for lysozyme this doesn’t make sense, since 6LYZ does not have 2-fold symmetry, but is just shown for illustration.
+By default the symmetry averaging will be performed a few times, at step 3000, 5000, 7000, 9000.
+To impose NCS at alternative steps, set the –ncs_steps option.
+This option takes a space-separated list of steps.
+Selecting more steps will lead to a stronger NCS restraint, but with the consequence of imposing more bias (and sometimes artifacts of interpolation, i.e. smearing or stripes).
 Since the NCS is not imposed at every step, the reconstruction is not forced to be symmetrical.
-Also by default the symmetry axis is assumed to be the x-axis, i.e. the longest principal axis.
+Also by default the symmetry axis is assumed to be the longest principal axis.
 However, in many cases the longest axis is not the symmetry axis.
 To select a different symmetry axis, invoke the –ncs_axis option.
 This option takes an integer, either 1, 2, or 3.
-By default this is set to 1, i.e. the first, or x, axis.
-For example, to impose 3-fold symmetry at steps 3000, 5000, and 7000 about the second longest principal axis:
+By default this is set to 1, i.e. the first, or longest, axis.
+For example, to impose 3-fold symmetry at steps 3000, 5000, and 7000 about the shortest principal axis:

 The speed of the program is pretty much entirely dictated by N. In some cases the algorithm will converge in fewer steps than in other cases, so it does vary some in that sense.
-For your average case where N = 32, a single run of denss.py takes about 30 seconds or so on a modern processor (e.g. 2.5 GHz, Intel i5).
-For more complex cases where N = 64, it still only takes about 20 minutes; for N = 128 it takes over an hour.
+For simple cases where N = 32, a single run of denss.py takes about 20 seconds or so on a modern processor (e.g. 2.5 GHz, Intel i5).
+For the default case where N = 64, it takes about 3 minutes; for N = 128 it takes over 30 minutes.
 However, as noted below, running multiple reconstructions (20 for simple cases, maybe 100 for complex cases) is required, and the averaging process tends to take longer than the reconstructions themselves.

 As the program runs, the current status will be printed to the screen like so: